 A subsidiary of a provider is a subsidiary for which a cable television provider, internet access provider, or telecommunications provider is the parent.

-The refund available to providers or their subsidiaries for qualifying purchases is based on the sales price.
-The sales price is the total amount for which tangible personal property is sold, leased, or rented, valued in money, which includes:
+The refund available to providers or their subsidiaries for a qualifying purchase is based on the sales price.
+The sales price is the total dollar amount for which tangible personal property is sold, leased, or rented.
+See Texas Tax Code Section 151.007.

 For a qualifying purchase invoiced at the end of one calendar year, with the tax paid in the following calendar year, the refund request should be submitted for the calendar year when the tax was paid.

-In your situation, because the tax was paid in 2016, the purchase should be included in the refund claim covering 2016 purchases.
+In your situation, because the tax was paid in January, the purchase should be included in the following year’s refund claim covering these purchases.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.